clintwebb/misc/bash/show_repo/README.md

 It can also show some **** if the SSH agent isn't active.
 This is very likely useful when using SSH protocol to sync.

-As an example, in the .bashrc, can simply do (assuming the script has been placed in ~/tools/):
+As an example, in the .bash_profile, can simply do (assuming the script has been placed in ~/tools/):
 ```
 # This will show the current branch if in a git repo (but will not show warning if ssh-agent not set)
 source ~/tools/bash_show_repo/bash_show_repo.sh